 Quebecois culture can be experienced in the area’s charming pedestrian village, with its wealth of year-round boutiques and dining options.
 The famed Scandinave Spa offers an understated oasis to regroup the mind, body, and soul — after all, self-care isn’t a seasonal vocation.

-Only a short walk from Tremblant Resort, this six-bedroom manor draws inspiration from the landscape of the Laurentians.
+Only a short walk from Tremblant Resort, this five-bedroom manor draws inspiration from the landscape of the Laurentians.
 A master suite offers panoramic views of Lac Tremblant while a salt-water infinity pool, spa, outdoor cooking area, and large wine cellar with tasting space and custom wood cabinets set the stage for entertaining guests year-round.

 Sun Peaks, British Columbia